 The winery is located on the west side of St. Helena Highway (Highway 29) in Rutherford; the wine train travels directly across their driveway.
-You may be treated to a blast from its loud horn if you are visiting mid day or later in the afternoon when the wine train returns.
+You may be treated to a blast from its loud horn if you are visiting mid-day or later in the afternoon when the wine train returns.
 The operation of the wine train was somewhat controversial when it first was introduced to the Napa Valley.
-Now it is a well established somewhat iconic presence in the valley, running from the city of Napa to St. Helena.
-With a perspective on trains coming more so from growing up in Europe rather than the United States, Mike embraced the Wine Train from it’s beginning.
+Now it is a well-established somewhat iconic presence in the valley, running from the city of Napa to St. Helena.
+With a perspective on trains coming more so from growing up in Europe rather than the United States, Mike embraced the Wine Train from its beginning.

-The Wine Train offers an optional stop for it’s guests at Grgich Hills and then continues up to St. Helena.
+The Wine Train offers an optional stop for its guests at Grgich Hills and then continues up to St. Helena.
 The winery offers an hour tour for these guests which are then picked up when the train heads back south (your call to board is clearly heard with the blast of the train’s horn!).

 THE GRGICH GRAPE STOMP

-The annual Grgich grape stomp is usually offered from mid/end of August through mid to end of October (timing always changes slightly depending on each year’s actual harvest dates).
-Grgich Hill is the primary winery in the Napa Valley to offer this – although we are aware of at least one other winery selectively offering this (Sterling).
-The stomp is held among their small demo vineyard rows in the front of the winery.
-No appointments are needed for groups of 8 or under and the mornings are recommended because it is usually the least crowded (especially on the weekends).
+The stomp used to be held next to their small demonstration vineyard rows in the front of the winery.
+This vineyard has since been removed.
+No appointments were needed for groups of 8 or under and the mornings were recommended because it was usually the least crowded (especially on the weekends).
+During the busiest times, a line would form adjacent to the barrel stomp.
 Several barrels of grapes are available – visitors get to slosh around to their heart’s content – posing for photos.

 ROOTS OF PEACE

-Grgich Hills ships to all 50 states and has some International distribution.
+Grgich Hills ships to all 50 states and has some international distribution.
 For more information about the wines visit, www.grgich.com